-There is a current movement towards hand lettered custom type.
-This involves hand drawn words and letters that are eventually converted into a digital file.
+There is a current movement toward hand-lettered custom type.
+This involves hand-drawn words and letters that are eventually converted into a digital file.
 Because this style is created by hand, the designer has full control of the personality.
-The handcrafted feel can give a more humanistic and approachable feel to a design and show what old school craftsmanship and human creativity can achieve.
+The handcrafted feel can give a more humanistic and approachable feel to a design and show what old-school craftsmanship and human creativity can achieve.

 Combining Different Typefaces

 Combining typefaces can add visual interest to your designs.
 When executed properly, combining typefaces can result in dynamic and purposeful solutions.
 When you’re choosing different typefaces, you must consider how the different personalities will mesh.
 In general, sameness competes but differences contrast and highlight.
 Too many typefaces can result in a design that appears unfocused and clumsy.

 To sum up, type personality plays an important role in communicating with your audience.
 When done right, these personalities can be leveraged to reinforce the overall goal of the design.
 At Davidson Belluso, our designers live and breathe type and can provide guidance on how to use type to best achieve your goals.